The ROWBERRY One-Name Study

 However all mistakes are mine!
 If you wish to contact me please send an email by clicking on the following link, or the one which you should find on most pages of this site: Polly Rubery

-Or use the email link below to contact me:
+Or use the email link below to contact me for further details:

 FamilyTreeDNA Logo

-There is now a ROWBERRY Group DNA Project!
+There is a ROWBERRY Group Y DNA Project

 For details of the project and how to join visit the ROWBERRY DNA Project page on the FamilyTreeDNA website.
-We hope to learn how all the various ROWBERRY, RUBERY and other R Family Trees link together, not to mention the GOMERY ones too!
+The project has already yielded some very interesting results, joining up some trees and confirming links on others.
+But there is still a lot to learn about how all the various ROWBERRY, RUBERY and other R Family Trees link together, not to mention the GOMERY ones too!

 But it cannot be done without your help!
 Please consider joining or donating to the project which can also be done via the FTDNA website.